Cat Declawing: The Price of Convenience

 There are also several different products available at pet supply stores to discourage your cat from scratching the furniture.
 You can apply clear, sticky strips called Sticky Paws to your furniture or spray the furniture with a smell (like citrus) that cats don’t like.
 Other things that might help: Keep your cat’s claws trimmed or apply soft plastic caps (called Soft Paws) to your cat’s claws.
 And, if all else fails, a simple stream of water from a spray bottle often gets the point across.

-If you would like more information about declawing and alternatives to it, visit The Paw Project at www.pawproject.org.
+If you would like more information about declawing and alternatives to it, visit the Paw Project.